Custom Service Definition

 CloudCenter users have the flexibility to define their own service on supported images.
 For instance, a user creates a Tomcat or Oracle WebLogic service on a specific hardened base OS image such as RHEL, CentOS, or Oracle Enterprise Linux.
 Accordingly, this user can define the scripts for different actions on each service such as starting, stopping, restarting the service and so forth.

-The following service types are available when you
+The service types that the following screenshot shows are available when you

 |Virtual Machine with a Management Agent (default)|